Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

         return _gen_id("thread")

     def generate_item_id(self, item_type: str, thread: Any, context: dict[str, Any] | None = None) -> str:
+        """
-        """Generate a unique item ID (for messages, etc.).""" return _gen_id("msg")
+        Generate a unique item ID (for messages, etc.).

+        Note: In the full Store interface, item_type is StoreItemType, but this simple implementation accepts str for simplicity.
+For production, consider using StoreItemType.
+        """
+        return _gen_id("msg")

     async def load_thread(